mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 Before going any further, lets show a few samples of the programming language that we're going to develop.

 ```
-(λ a: Int → succ succ a) 0
+(λ a: Nat → succ succ a) 0
 ```

-In the example above we declare an anonymous function which accepts a single argument called `a` of type `Int`.
+In the example above we declare an anonymous function which accepts a single argument called `a` of type `Nat`.
 In the body of the function we apply twice the predefined function `succ` to `a`.
 The anonymous function we apply to `0`, which is going to produce `2` as final result.

 The equivalent of this program in JavaScript will be: